cmendible/cmendible.github.io/_posts/2016-10-24-use-net-core-create-azure-blob-storage-sas-keys.md

 ## 3. Create the following methods
 ---
 I've created the GetSharedAccessSignature to return a write only SAS key for the blob.
-But you can easily change it to add more permissions.</p>
+But you can easily change it to add more permissions.

 ``` csharp
         /// <summary>